 The 21st century began, in many ways, in fitting fashion: as a harbinger of things to come.
 The fear and panic around the Y2K bug produced vast amounts of confusion and conspiracy theories that would come to pollute our online spaces with increasing frequency.

-And yet it had started out so promising: with the web offering an unprecedented method of sharing information and ideas that had lacked coverage in the pages of newspapers and the bulletins of television news.
-Initially, this was often found in the weblogs (or "blogs") that provided a platform for voices rarely heard up to this point.
-“The web dramatically alters the balance between multinational and activist media,” declared an opening statement of the first Independent Media (or Indymedia) Center.
-“With just a bit of coding and some cheap equipment, we can set up a live automated website that rivals the corporates’.”
+And yet it had started out so promising: with the principle of zines taken to the next level; the web offering an unprecedented method of sharing information and ideas that had lacked coverage in the pages of newspapers and the bulletins of television news.
+Initially, this was often found in the online zines or weblogs ("blogs") that provided a platform for voices rarely heard up to this point.

 Under the slogan “Don’t hate the media – become the media,” a network of Indymedia Centers spawned out of the WTO protests in 1999 and quickly expanded world-wide with the aforementioned global opposition to the 2003 invasion of Iraq, as media activists reported on actions in mere minutes, complete with photos and videos, often offering different perspectives on protests against the G8 and the G20 to those narratives provided in the papers or on TV.